 Palettes with a large surface area are favourable.
 Oil paint stays wet for days at a time, so you can keep your colours on your palette.
 This means you’ll need more room to mix more colours to paint with.
 I use a 12×16” palette and I often find myself running out of space.

 If you want a palette to hold, find one that’s kidney shaped with a hole for the thumb.
-These are ergonomic and your hand shouldn’t hurt after a session of holding a palette that’s moulded to fit your hand in this way.
+These are ergonomic and your hand shouldn’t hurt after a session of holding a palette that’s moulded to fit it in this way.
 Most manufacturers will provide left and right handed versions of these palettes.

 If you’re painting plein air and you’ve got yourself a pochade box, a palette will usually come with the easel as an insert, so you can easily carry it with you on your travels.